-Introduction to Chemistry and Physics Grades 11, 12 1 credit
+SC-650-1★ Introduction to Chemistry and Physics Grades 11, 12 1 credit

 This elective course is designed to help students understand the fundamental concepts of the physical sciences.
 The course includes a semester of chemistry concepts: atomic structure, the periodic table, bonding, chemical reactions, and acids and bases.
 The course also includes one semester of physics topics: mechanics, electricity, and magnetism.
 Students will engage in the practices of science and engineering to construct their understanding and to solve authentic problems related to these topics.
 Students will be expected to apply concepts from Algebra and Geometry throughout the course.
+School year 2017-18 is expected to be the last year this course is offered as a result of HCPSS' full transition to the Maryland Science Standards.

-415M★ Marine Science Grades 11, 12
+SC-825-1★ Marine Science Grades 11, 12